Coatsburg, Illinois

 Coatsburg is a village in Adams County, Illinois, United States.
 The population was 150 at the 2020 census.
 It is part of the Quincy, IL–MO Micropolitan Statistical Area.

 History

+Coatsburg was platted in 1855.
 A post office called Coatsburgh was established in 1856, and the name was changed to Coatsburg in 1893.
 The village has the name of Robert Coats, a first settler.